SpenceKonde/megaTinyCore/README.md

   * ATtiny20/40
   * ATtiny13 (just smaller - Use [MicroCore](https://github.com/MCUdude/MicroCore) by @MCUdude)
   * ATtiny15 (obsolete) and ATtiny28 (obsolete, and like, really terrible)
 * ATtiny5, 10, 11, and the other "reduced core" devices - these kinda suck.
-Not only do they have 1k or less flash and practically no RAM, the AVR core they use is gimped.
+Not only do they have 1k or less flash and practically no RAM, the AVR CPU core they use is gimped: pop is *three clocks*, as is call, and ret is *six*, memory access is slower, and as if that all weren't enough, there's no multiplication and half as many working registers.
 But [attiny10core](https://github.com/technoblogy/attiny10core) supports them!
 * Anything with "Mega" in the name (Use [one of @MCUdude's cores](https://github.com/MCUdude/))

 ## Overall Part Comparison